ICF Coaching Credential Guide

-As someone who has walked the path of becoming PCC and then MCC credentialed, I’m going to give you my personal advice, inspiration and guidance to help you on the path towards coach certification, be as smooth as possible.
+I’m going to give you my personal advice, inspiration and guidance to help you on the path towards coach certification, be as smooth as possible.

 As someone who holds an MCC ICF credential and as a teacher of MCC and PCC coaches, I can also offer you valuable insight into some of the most limiting obstacles that you are likely to face.

 I want you to avoid the mistakes that many make, and hopefully accelerate your journey.

 Aim for MCC levels of skill